Freedom of Expression

 - Negatives or information kept in electronic form

-The word deprave is defined as deviating from what is considered moral or right or proper or good.
+‘Deprave’ is defined as deviating from what is moral or right or proper or good.
 The meaning of ‘corrupt’ includes morally unsound or rotten, destroying purity, to pervert, debase or defile.

 Who is likely to come into contact with the article?